 Added Sugars

-Many SSBs contain high-fructose corn syrup (HFCS) or similar added sugars, which are quickly absorbed into the bloodstream.
-HFCS has been linked to conditions such as fatty liver disease and heightened insulin resistance.
+Many sugary drinks contain high-fructose corn syrup (HFCS) or other added sugars that are quickly absorbed into the bloodstream.
+Excessive intake of these sugars has been linked to insulin resistance, fatty liver disease, and metabolic dysfunction.

 Empty Calories